 James joined Watsi on January 25th, 2018.
 Three years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-James' most recent donation traveled 8,500 miles to support Grace, a shy eight-year-old from Kenya, to fund hernia repair so she can go about her daily activities.
+James' most recent donation traveled 8,500 miles to support Seth, a one-year-old from Kenya, to fund surgery for his birth condition.

 Grace is a shy young girl from Kenya.
 Because her father has mental health challenges, Grace’s mom is the sole breadwinner, working any job available to support her family.
 She often tries to look for animal farm feed for their neighbors cattle to provide for them.
 A few weeks ago, Grace was diagnosed with an umbilical hernia.
 This condition causes her to experience weakness and pain, thus preventing her from doing daily activities.
 Fortunately, on July 22th, she will undergo repair surgery at our medical partner's care center.
 Our medical partner, African Mission Healthcare Foundation (AMH), is requesting $444 to fund Grace's surgery.
 Grace’s mother says, “Despite the fact that we are financially needy, I’m hopeful that Grace will receive the required treatment.”